refinedev/refine/documentation/docs/tutorial/4-understanding-authprovider/0-intro.md

 import AuthProviderExamplesLinks from "@site/src/partials/auth-provider-examples-links.md";

-This unit explores the auth provider object of `<Refine />`.
-It also shows how **refine**'s core and supplementary **Material UI** packages implement various auth pages with the `<AuthPage />` component.
+This unit explores the auth provider object passed to `<Refine />`.
+It also shows how **refine**'s supplementary **Material UI** package implement various auth pages with the `<AuthPage />` component.

 ## What is Auth Provider?

-**refine**'s Auth Provider represents the context which handles authentication and access control in the app.
+**refine**'s Auth Provider represents the layer which handles authentication and access control in the app.
 It provides a way to authenticate users and authorize them to access resources.

 The Auth Provider is an object which contains methods related to authentication and access control.
 It is passed as a value to `<Refine />`'s `authProvider` prop.
-The methods are consumed inside components via **refine**'s auth hooks.
+The methods are consumed from UI components via **refine**'s auth hooks.

 A typical auth provider has the following methods: